 You are putting me on memory lane because the MoU is a cascade of something that was precedent to that which is a country-to-company agreement, which we signed in 2009.
 We signed it with amazing aspirations for the country.
 But I can tell you that the sustainability of this country-to-company agreement over three administrations shows that we really seized a moment of defining what a public-private development partnership could look like.

 When we signed the agreement, it was a broad commitment to jointly developing solutions that meet the critical needs of the country, articulated by the country.
 Despite changes in government and changes in party, the need of the country has remained the same.
 That is why we have stayed the course.
-The country-to-company agreement was about infrastructure: power, oil and gas, healthcare and transportation, and that include road, rail, as well as aviation.
+The country-to-company agreement was about infrastructure: power, oil and gas, healthcare and transportation, and that include road, Rail freight, as well as aviation.
 From when we signed the agreement till today, GE has invested so much in terms of making sure that the full portfolio of GE is represented in the Nigerian business.
 No other country in Africa has the completeness of the GE portfolio as Nigeria does.
 We’ve grown from about 200 people to close to 600.